Do I Qualify?

 How to Make Cannabutter: 5 Simple Steps

-Cannabis-infused butter, or cannabutter, is a staple ingredient for any edible chef, home-based or professional.
-Learning how to make this simple infusion will allow you to medicate with your favorite recipes just the way you like or need.
+Cannabis-infused butter, or cannabutter, is a staple ingredient for any edible chef, whether home-based or professional.
+Learning how to make this simple infusion will allow you to medicate with your favorite recipes the way you want or need.

 How to Make Cannabutter